naia-lib/naia/README.md

 naia intends to make cross-platform (currently Linux & WebAssemby) multiplayer game development in Rust dead simple and lightning fast.

 At the highest level, you register Event and Entity implementations in a module shared by Client & Server.
-Then, Naia will facilitate sending/receiving those Events between Client & Server, and also keep a pool of tracked Entities synced with each Client for whom they are "in-scope".
+Then, naia will facilitate sending/receiving those Events between Client & Server, and also keep a pool of tracked Entities synced with each Client for whom they are "in-scope".
+Entities are "scoped" to Clients with whom they share the same Room, as well as being sufficiently customizable to, for example, only keep Entities persisted & synced while within a Client's viewport or according to some other criteria.

 It is built on top of [Naia Sockets](https://github.com/naia-rs/naia-socket), which provides cross-platform unreliable & unordered messaging.